rednafi/rednafi.com/content/javascript/cors_proxy_with_cloudflare_workers.md

 > so that the target server thinks the request is coming from the same origin as itself.

 This way, you can bypass the same-origin policy of browsers and access resources from different domains.
-I usually use free proxies like [cors.sh] to bypass CORS restrictions.
+I usually use free proxies like cors.sh[^4] to bypass CORS restrictions.
 You can drop this snippet to your browser's console and this time it'll allow you to load the contents of https://mozilla.org from https://rednafi.com: